 - They may not give you a smoky taste in your meat.

-Hybrid grills are a combination of two types of grills based on their fuel and heat source; usually, gas or charcoal grilling.
+Hybrid grills are a combination of two types of grills based on their fuel and heat source; usually, natural gas or charcoal grilling.
 They combine the two types of grills to make starting easier and provide less dependence on one over the other.

 With hybrid grills, you can have the convenience that gas grills provide, and the tradition of using wood or charcoal as fuel, especially if you're a fan of the smokey or woody taste in meat.